A miscarriage or spontaneous abortion is the involuntary loss of a developing fetus before the 20th week of pregnancy.

 Is D&C necessary in all cases after a miscarriage?

 No, in cases of complete miscarriage, or when embryo development stops at the earliest stages, the remaining pregnancy tissue is removed with menstrual flow.
 In other words, D&C is not necessary in these cases.

 In most cases, before the woman has a miscarriage, she has a threatened miscarriage, which can lead to an actual miscarriage or stop and lead to a good outcome.
 Check out this for information: Threatened Miscarriage - What Are the Odds of Miscarriage?

-Bleeding during pregnancy can be caused by a number of factors and are associated with complications in all cases.
+Bleeding during pregnancy can be caused by a number of factors and is associated with complications in all cases.
 To learn more about the potential causes of each type of bleeding, read: Causes of Bleeding During Pregnancy - What's Normal & What's Not?

 Chung et al. Spontaneous abortion: a randomized, controlled trial comparing surgical management with conservative management using misoprostol; Fertility and Sterility 1999; 71:1054 – 9.

 De la Fuente, P. (1997).
 Aborto espontáneo.
 En: Fabre E, editor.
 Manual de asistencia a la patología obstétrica.
 Sociedad Española de Ginecología y Obstetricia.
 Sección de Medicina Perinatal.
 1ª Ed.
 Zaragoza: INO; pp. 71-87

 Levy T, Dicker D, Ashkenazi J, Feldberg D, Shelef M, Goldman JA.
 The prognostic value and significance of preclinical abortions in in vitro fertilization-embryo transfer programs.
 Fertil Steril 1991;56:71–4.